Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Dyonic black holes in four dimensions with Gauss-Bonnet coupling

-This equation is, however, not enough for us to find the solution for $f(r)$.
-Substituting the metric (\ref{metric}) into eqn.(\ref{action}), and removing total derivative terms, one finds the effective Lagrangian to be \cite{2003}
+This equation is, however, not enough for us to find the explicit form of $f(r)$.
+Substituting the metric (\ref{metric}) into (\ref{action}), and removing total derivative terms, one finds the effective Lagrangian to be \cite{2003}